Purdue Boilermakers men's basketball: 2005–present: Matt Painter era

-As the Keady era came to a close in 2005, the Matt Painter era began.
-Painter played for Keady during the early 1990s, with Keady naming him captain in his senior year in 1993.
-After one season at Southern Illinois as the head coach after Bruce Weber left north for Illinois, Painter was hired as a planned replacement for Coach Keady for the 2004–05 season as Keady's associate head coach.
-After a disappointing first season marred with injuries and suspensions from off-court altercations, Painter re-energized Purdue basketball in the summer of 2006 by signing the top recruiting class in the conference and made one of the biggest turnarounds in the program's history.
+Matt Painter played for Gene Keady during the early 1990s, with Keady naming him captain in his senior year in 1993.
+After one season at Southern Illinois as the head coach after Bruce Weber left north for Illinois, Painter was hired as a planned replacement for Keady for the 2004–05 season as Keady's associate head coach.
+After a first season marred with injuries and suspensions from off-court altercations, Painter re-energized Purdue basketball in the summer of 2006 by signing the top recruiting class in the conference and made one of the biggest turnarounds in the program's history.
 His "Baby Boilers" developed into three eventual All-Americans, including 2011 consensus selection JaJuan Johnson, that led Purdue to four consecutive NCAA Tournaments and back-to-back Sweet Sixteen appearances, a Big Ten title, and a conference tournament championship.

 During the 2010 season, Matt Painter led the Boilermakers to a school record-tying 14–0 start, as well with the most wins in a season with a 29–6 record and a Big Ten title.
-The season ended in relative disappointment, however, as Junior Robbie Hummel was sidelined with an ACL injury in February of that season.
-The following year, and with the anticipated return of Hummel, E'Twaun Moore, and Johnson, Purdue looked poised to have one of its program's finest seasons.
+The season ended in disappointment, however, as Junior Robbie Hummel was sidelined with an ACL injury in February of that season.
+The following year anticipated the return of Hummel, E'Twaun Moore, and Johnson.
 This excitement was quickly tempered when Hummel re-tore his ACL on the first practice of the season, sidelining him for its duration once again.
 Despite Hummel's absence, Purdue remained in the top ten most of the season, being ranked as high as 6th and finished the regular season with a 26–8 record.
 At the conclusion of the 2010–2011 season, Johnson and Moore declared for the NBA draft.
 On June 23, 2011, both Johnson and Moore were drafted to the Boston Celtics in the first and second rounds, respectively.

 Purdue began the 2012 season with a 12–3 record, holding the fifth best home winning streak in the nation with 27, before leading the nation with the fewest turnover average per game.
 The home winning streak was lost during the 2012 season to Alabama.
 They finished with a 10–8 conference record, giving Purdue its sixth consecutive 22+ win season, the best in the program's history.
 In the 2012 NBA draft, Robbie Hummel was the 58th overall pick by the Minnesota Timberwolves.
 The following two seasons brought slim success, missing out on both the NCAA Tournament and the NIT.
 They accepted a bid in the 2013 CBI, where they lost in the second round to Santa Clara.
-After a moderate 8–5 preseason campaign during the 2015 season, Purdue got back on track, finishing 3rd in the conference after finishing last the season prior.
+After a moderate 8–5 preseason campaign during the 2015 season, Purdue finished 3rd in the conference after finishing last the season prior.
 The 2015 season ended after losing to Cincinnati in overtime.
 It was the first time the program lost its opener in the NCAA Tournament since 1993, breaking a 14-game win streak.
 After making it back to the NCAA tourney, the program landed its biggest recruit in nearly a quarter century when Fort Wayne native Caleb Swanigan, a top ten recruit, de-committed from Michigan State.
 They opened the 2016 season with an 11–0 record, while setting a program record with consecutive double-digit victories and were ranked as high as 9th in the nation.
 That season ended with an NCAA First Round loss to Little Rock with a 26–9 record.
 In May 2016, it was announced that the 2017–18 Purdue team would represent the U.S. at the 2017 World University Games in Taipei.
 The team went on to win the silver medal at the Games, winning every game until losing to Lithuania in the gold medal game.